harshilp156/Two-tier-web-app-deployment-on-VPC/README.md

-# 2-Tier Web App Deployment on AWS VPC
+# Web App Deployment on AWS VPC

-This project demonstrates the creation of a Virtual Private Cloud (VPC) on AWS for deploying a two-tier web application in a production environment.
+This project demonstrates the creation of a Virtual Private Cloud (VPC) on AWS for deploying a web application in a production environment.
 The AWS Management Console is utilized for all tasks in this project.